silasg/moise-dsl/README.md

 ## Documentation
 ### Remarks
-Please contact me if you have any questions or need an English translation of parts of the document.
+Please contact me if you have any questions or need an English translation of parts of the document provided in doc folder.
 I'll try to provide it.
 I've written Moise-DSL as part of my studies of Information Systems at University at Duisburg-Essen in Germany so it's available in German only.
 That's also the reason why there are some chapters dealing with basic stuff like multi-agent systems or domain-specific languages in general.

 ### TOC
 1. This chapter provides goal and motivation (lower the semantic gap between model of multi-agent systems/ organizations and their implementation)